michael-sapriio/Electoral-Roll/README.md

 # Electoral-Roll

-Python: Extracting content from PDF file and dumping structured data to MS-Excel
+Python: Extracting content from PDF file to Microsoft Excel
 ---
 Following are the steps to run the code: